 Dog skin color is determined by cells that produce pigment, melanin.
-Different breeds come with different skin color.
-What does it mean, though, when your dog’s skin color changes?
+As a result, different breeds come with different skin colors.
+So what does it mean when your dog’s skin color changes?

-Like with any change, it’s important to pay attention.
+Like with any change, it’s essential to pay attention.

-If your dog’s skin turns yellow, it is referred to as jaundice–this is serious.
-Although you’re more likely to notice jaundice in the whites of the eyes and on the gums, skin gets affected as well.
+If your dog’s skin turns yellow–called jaundice–this is serious.
+Although you’re more likely to notice jaundice in the whites of the eyes and on the gums, it can affect the skin also.

-Jaundice is caused by deposition of pigments which are a byproduct of the breakdown of dead red blood cells in the liver.
-Normally, these pigments end up in bile and make their way through the digestive system and leave the body with poop.
+Jaundice is caused by the deposition of pigments, a byproduct of the breakdown of dead red blood cells in the liver.
+Normally, these pigments end up in bile, go through the digestive system, and leave the body with poop.

 When these pigments end up deposited in the skin instead, it means one of three things: